Studio Ninja

 Is Studio Ninja better than HoneyBook for photographers?

 For most photographers, yes.
-Studio Ninja offers gallery integrations (Pic-Time, ShootProof, Fundy, Pixieset), a branded client portal, appointment booking, Xero and QuickBooks sync, photography-specific job tracking, and all features on all plans starting at $16/month.
-HoneyBook is better for photographers who need formal proposals (Smart Files) or AI -- but automation and advanced scheduling require the $49/month Essentials plan.
+Studio Ninja offers gallery integrations (Pic-Time, ShootProof, Fundy, Pixieset), a branded client portal, Xero and QuickBooks sync, photography-specific job tracking, and global availability.
+The Pro plan ($27/month) includes automation, 3 users, and unlimited jobs.
+HoneyBook is better for photographers who need formal proposals (Smart Files) or AI, but automation and scheduling require the $49/month Essentials plan.

 How much does Studio Ninja cost vs HoneyBook?

-Studio Ninja has three plans: Starter at $16/month (1 user, 5 active jobs), Pro at $27/month (3 users, unlimited jobs), and Master at $40/month (unlimited users).
-Annual billing saves ~17%.
-HoneyBook Starter is $29/month (annual) but excludes automation.
-HoneyBook Essentials at $49/month (annual) is the plan most photographers need.
-Studio Ninja is significantly cheaper at every team size.
+Studio Ninja has three plans: Starter at $16/month (1 user, 5 active jobs, no automation), Pro at $27/month (3 users, unlimited jobs, automation included), and Master at $40/month (unlimited users, 3 brands).
+HoneyBook Starter is $29/month annual but excludes automation.
+HoneyBook Essentials at $49/month annual is the plan most photographers need.
+Studio Ninja Pro saves $264/year over HoneyBook Essentials for a solo user with automation.

 Can I use HoneyBook outside the US?

 No. HoneyBook is available only in the US and Canada.
+You need a US or Canadian bank account to receive payments.
 Studio Ninja works globally.

 Does Studio Ninja have proposals?